jaAndy/testllama/README.md

 #### Basic pretraining

-In this initial phase, we manage to train our model with language-only corpus (slimpajama) to develop its commonsense reasoning capabilities.
+In this initial phase, we managed to train our model with only slimpajama to develop its commonsense reasoning capabilities.
 The model was trained with 1.5T tokens during this basic pretraining period.
-Due to memory constraints, we set the batch size to approximately 1.8M.
+Since we used a cluster with 4 A100-40G per node and we only shard model weights within a node, we can only set the batch size to approximately 1.8M this time.

 #### Continual pretraining with specific domain